© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow at Mill Hill Quarry, 350m north west of Claxby church is a scheduled monument protected by Historic England under reference 1015769.
 View the official record →

-Bowl barrow at Mill Hill Quarry is a Bronze Age burial monument located approximately 350 metres north-west of Claxby church in Lincolnshire.
+Bowl barrow at Mill Hill Quarry is a Bronze Age funerary monument located approximately 350 metres north-west of Claxby Church in Lincolnshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015769.

 Bowl barrow at Mill Hill Quarry, 350m north west of Claxby church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015769.